-WARWICK, RI — The Warwick School Committee cut several line items from Superintendent Philip Thornton’s FY20 budget Thursday night at Warwick Veterans Middle School,
+WARWICK, RI — The Warwick School Committee cut several line items from Superintendent Philip Thornton’s FY20 budget Thursday night at Warwick Veterans Middle School, making room to restore 6.5 math interventionists at $539,000, 10 teacher assistants at $500,000 and mentor funding at $100,000.

 The board cut about $1,139,000 altogether to keep those items in Thornton’s budget proposal, resting at his originally proposed $174,433,413.
 While members expressed relief that they had saved the three items in the proposal, they were cognizant of a real possibility that the City Council will tell them to cut still more.